tonyhb/Mundo/README.md

 Instantiating
 -------------

 Once you've defined your model, you'll want to instantiate it to use it.
-You must *always* use use the `Mundo::factory()` method like so:
+You should always use use the `Mundo::factory()` method like so:

     $model = Mundo::factory('blogpost');